Eventual nonsensitivity and tame dynamical systems: WAP, HNS and tame systems

 \begin{lem} \ \ben \item The class of tame $S$-systems is closed under subsystems, arbitrary products and factors. \item A compact $S$-dynamical system $X$ is tame iff $\Tame(X)=C(X)$. \een \end{lem} \begin{proof} For group actions this was proved in \cite{GM-rose}.
 The same method works for general semigroup actions. \end{proof}

 In the following theorem we collect, for the reader's convenience, the various characterizations we have for tame functions. \begin{thm} Let $X$ be a compact $S$-space and $f \in C(X)$.
-The following conditions are equivalent: \ben \item $f \in \Tame(X)$ (i.e. it comes from a tame dynamical system). \item $fS$ is a tame family. \item ${\cls}_p(fS) \subset {\mathcal F}(X)$ (i.e. the orbit $fS$ is a Rosenthal family for $X$). \item $fS$ is an eventually fragmented family. \item For every countable infinite subset $A \subset S$ there exists a countable infinite subset $A' \subset A$ such that the corresponding pseudometric
+The following conditions are equivalent: \ben \item $f \in \Tame(X)$. \item $fS$ is a tame family. \item ${\cls}_p(fS) \subset {\mathcal F}(X)$. \item $fS$ is an eventually fragmented family. \item For every countable infinite subset $A \subset S$ there exists a countable infinite subset $A' \subset A$ such that the corresponding pseudometric

 on $X$ is separable. \item $f$ is Rosenthal representable. \item The cyclic $S$-space $X_f$ is Rosenthal representable (i.e., WRN). \item $f$ comes from a WRN-factor. \een \end{thm}

 \begin{proof} (1) $\Rightarrow$ (4): Theorem \ref{l:functCases}.3.